ptitSeb/box86/docs/X86WINE.md

 ```
 Whenever we run winetricks, we must suppress Box86's banner by typing `BOX86_NOBANNER=1` to avoid errors.
 Similarly, invoking Box86's logging features (with `BOX86_LOG=1` or similar) will cause winetricks to crash (unless we patch winetricks - see the *Troubleshooting* section) # future work.

-Here is an example of a winetricks command:
+Here is an example of how we should run a winetricks command with box86:
 `BOX86_NOBANNER=1 winetricks -q corefonts vcrun2010 dotnet35sp1`